AWS Snowball vs. Snowcone: Use Cases & an Alternative

 • Easy to manage: You can control all aspects of data transfer, replication, and synchronization (even in multi or hybrid cloud scenarios) from a Central Management Console.

-• Secure by default: Resilio Connect has lots of built-in security features, including AES 256 encryption, mutual endpoint authentication, data immutability, and more.
+• Secure by default: Resilio Platform has lots of built-in security features, including AES 256 encryption, mutual endpoint authentication, data immutability, and more.

-Ready to learn how Resilio Connect can benefit your business?
+Ready to learn how Resilio Platform can benefit your business?
 Click here to schedule a demo with our team.

 Frequently Asked Questions (FAQs) about AWS Snowball and Snowcone